 Highlighting the island’s natural beauty, the golden sunset of Santorini became an event in itself!
 Observers applauding to the enchanting spectacle of Earth’s star performing the final bow of the day, engage in this gleaming theater.
 One-of-a-kind performance provides tourists with a sense of achievement, worthy of crossing it off of their bucket list.

 Visitors would typically come hours earlier, camping out in order to secure the spot for the best sunset view in Santorini.
 In volcanic language, they would end the event with an eruption of emotions, the exploding applause to the star of the show, the literal star drowning in the horizon.

 I’ve seen many extraordinary sunsets, and the world dominance of the Greek island’s magic is definitely perpetuated by Santorini sunset hashtags on Instagram.
 The builders of the villages never envisioned social media tools when they married the architecture with nature.
 Yet they created a perfect backdrop.
 The sunset show is dazzling enough that the initiative of renaming Santorini to Suntorini would not come as a surprise to me!

 Oia sunset without crowds

 The year 2020 shook the world’s economy and tourism.
 COVID-19 pandemic made traveling less attractive and more dangerous.
 Responsible citizens isolated themselves in their homes, to try to stop the spread of the new coronavirus.

 Countries closed their borders, islands became isolated, and cruise ships were stuck floating in the world seas, sometimes for weeks and months before being able to disembark their passengers.

-Santorini, as a famous stop for cruise ships, but also connected by ferry to the Greek mainland and with its airport to the rest of the world, experienced the effects of pandemic very concretely.
+Santorini, as a famous stop for cruise ships, but also connected by ferry to mainland Greece and with its airport to the rest of the world, experienced the effects of pandemic very concretely.